platformsh/platformsh-docs/src/configuration/routes/https.md

 The above cron task will run on the 1st and 15th of the month at 10 am (UTC), and, if the current environment is the master branch, it will run `platform redeploy` on the current project and environment.
 The `--yes` flag will skip any user-interaction.
 The `--no-wait` flag will cause the command to complete immediately rather than waiting for the redeploy to complete.
 We recommend adjusting the cron schedule to whenever is off-peak time for your site, and to random days within the month.

-> **warning**
->
+{{< note theme="warning" >}}
-> It is very important to include the `--no-wait` flag.
+It is very important to include the `--no-wait` flag.
 If you do not, the cron process will block waiting on the deployment to finish, but the deployment will be blocked by the running cron task.
 That will take your site offline until you log in and manually terminate the running cron task.
 You want the `--no-wait` flag.
 We're not joking.
+{{< /note >}}

 The certificate will not renew unless it has less than one month remaining; trying twice a month is sufficient to ensure a certificate is never less than 2 weeks from expiring.
 As the redeploy does cause a momentary pause in service we recommend running during non-peak hours for your site.